 Conversely, it is not very loving to let our children rule the roost and never gain the necessary social skills for functioning in society.
 We want our kids to have respect for others so they can hold down a job and have healthy family relationships.
 These skills of engaging respectfully with authority and developing compassion for one another are learned first in the home.
 The home is the crucible for teaching our children to love God above all and our neighbor as ourselves.

 As parents we set the example of what it looks like to live a life of faith.
-Children follow our passion for faith.
+Children follow our passions.
 Others will be drawn to faith when we live our faith in a genuine way.
 We can’t expect our kids to obey rules that we ourselves refuse to follow.
 If we expect our kids to use polite speech in our home than we should not have curses falling from our lips.
+Our lives are the book our children will read and follow.

 Set a tone of thankfulness in the home.
 Complaining about things is far less effective than positive affirmation.
 Catch your children doing good things and affirm them for their good behavior.
 Let them know that you love it when there are a good helper or share nicely with their sibling.
 We can get into negative patterns were we feel like we are always scolding which creates a downward spiral.
 Choose instead to take a path of encouragement.

 Make your expectations clear, don't leave your kids wondering what you mean.
 They should understand what the house rules are so they don't have to wonder where the boundaries lie.
 Establish rules for your house that reflect what God saw as most important: loving God and loving one another.
 From the youngest ages, faith engagement and loving respect for one another should be the guiding principles behind the rules for the household.